seantywork/seantywork/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; is thrown in there.
 I personally use it as a quick search using Ctrl+F, and you can too if you want :)

+- rtl8852au-playground

+&nbsp;&nbsp;&nbsp;&nbsp; This is the project built with C to address my own frustration in learning how to write a kernel network driver. </br>
+&nbsp;&nbsp;&nbsp;&nbsp; Hope this could become an interesting reference for those who practice kernel module development someday, </br>
+&nbsp;&nbsp;&nbsp;&nbsp; as I intend to record all sorts of zanny whimsical clueless stuff I do with the kernel module

 - sorrylinus

 &nbsp;&nbsp;&nbsp;&nbsp; This is the project built with C/C++ to primarily control my AC from outside my house. </br>